Land Use and Appellate Litigation, Municipal Zoning and Planning, Vermont Act 250, Utility Regulation, Telecommunications, Immigration

 Within the area of land use and zoning law, Brian has developed a further area of concentration representing telecommunications companies in their network development operations, including acquiring real property for the purpose of siting telecommunications facilities, obtaining state and municipal land use permits to enable the development of those facilities, and handling post-approval compliance matters.
 In his telecommunications work, Brian has represented both wireless communications service providers and developers of associated infrastructure.
 Through this representation, Brian has acquired significant experience practicing before the Vermont Public Utility Commission (formerly Public Service Board).

-Brian also represents businesses and individuals in the process of obtaining non-immigrant and immigrant visas, both in employment-based and family based cases.
+Brian also represents businesses and individuals in the process of obtaining non-immigrant and immigrant visas, both in employment-based and family-based cases.
 He represents individuals in the process of naturalization.
 Brian has represented clients before the U.S. Department of Labor, USCIS Service Centers, as well as the USCIS St. Albans, Vermont Field Office, several U.S. Consulates and Ports of Entry.
-Brian heads MSK’s immigration practice and is a member of the American Immigration Lawyers Association.
+Brian heads MSK’s immigration practice and is a member of the American Immigration Lawyers Association and the Vermont Human Resource Association.

 Brian began his legal career with Sidley & Austin in Chicago.
 He relocated to Burlington, Vermont in 1989 and joined Burak Anderson & Melloni, where he became a partner and remained until becoming a founding member of MSK in February 2004.

-Brian stays active and enthusiastically participates in Cardio Sport fitness classes.
+Brian’s interests include fitness, amateur radio, aviation and travel.
 Brian has a near fluency in Spanish, French and Brazilian-Portuguese and a strong working knowledge of Italian.

 - Represented the nation’s largest wireless telecommunications carrier in its Vermont permitting, environmental compliance and litigation matters over the last 20 years.